devwraithe/nasa_apod/README.md

-# 🚀 Astronomia - NASA Daily Pictures
+# 🚀 Astronomia - NASA Astronomy Pictures of the Day

 **Astronomia** is a cross-platform mobile application (Android and iOS) to show pictures from NASA's "Astronomy Picture of the Day" website in a fashion manner.